-- The payee’s name
+- the payee’s name and address

-- The payee’s address
+- the payee’s name and address

-- Other details, such as the payee’s account number
+- other details, such as the payee’s account number

-- A valid form of payment – cash, traveler’s checks or debit cards (credit cards may be accepted, but will incur an extra fee or interest)
+- a valid form of payment – cash, traveler’s checks or debit cards (credit cards may be accepted, but will incur an extra fee or interest)

 How Much Does a CVS Money Order Cost?